 Stamshaw, which became built up in the late 19th century

 Like all cities in the 19th century Portsmouth was dirty and unhealthy.
 In 1848-49 more than 800 people died in a cholera epidemic.
-However things improved later in the century.
+However, things improved later in the century.
 In 1865-70 the council built sewers.
-In 1875 a bylaw stated that any house within 100 feet of a main sewer must be connected to it.
+In 1875 a bylaw stated that any house within 100 feet of the main sewer must be connected to it.
 Portsmouth had a water supply as early as 1811.
 In 1858 the council purchased the company and improved the supply.
-Despite these improvements in public health 514 people died in a smallpox epidemic in 1872.
+Despite these improvements in public health, 514 people died in a smallpox epidemic in 1872.